 William & Mary women are strong, welcoming, smart, passionate, kind, unstoppable — and these are only a few of the many ways speakers and participants described this remarkable community during William & Mary Women's Weekend, Sept.
 21-23, 2018.

-Nearly 450 alumnae, family and friends gathered on campus for the Weekend, a signature event in the yearlong commemoration of 100 years of coeducation at William & Mary.
+Nearly 500 alumnae, parents, family, staff, students and friends gathered on campus for the Weekend, a signature event in the yearlong commemoration of 100 years of coeducation at William & Mary.
 They hailed from 27 states and three countries, spanned the generations from the Class of 1948 to 2022, and represented a variety of professional fields.
 Through three days of panel discussions, keynote speakers, performances and activities, they shared how they inspire, empower and lead in their industries, families and communities.

 "We wanted this Weekend to showcase the wide variety of experiences of William & Mary women — we all have stories to share," said Val Cushman, director of alumnae initiatives.
 "We have so much to learn from each other, and the collective power of women can accomplish amazing things."

 Friday night's opening performance by Anna Deavere Smith, "Snapshots: Portraits of a World in Transition," set the tone for a weekend of building community by sharing honestly and listening compassionately.

 "Anna Deavere Smith is an artist who I have learned so much from over the years.
 It’s incredibly fitting today, here, that our celebration will be launched by an artist whose work began in Richmond and who has artfully, creatively, openly, seriously and passionately reflected back what she hears," said President Katherine A. Rowe.